fortinet/demo-extensions/README.md

 ## Deployment
-> **Note:** By default the script expects an ssh key at ~/.ssh/id_rsa.pub To deploy the FortiDemo Inspector:
+> **Note:** By default the script expects an ssh key at ~/.ssh/id_rsa.pub

+> **Note:IPV6** The FortiGate cloud-init data expects an ipv4 address to be added to the trusthost.
+If you are using ipv6 you will need to adjust the trusthost under config_script set ipv4-trusthost to set ipv6-trusthost
+To deploy the FortiDemo Inspector:

   1. Clone the repository.